monicakarine/FIFOVerification/README.md

-# FIFOVerification
+# FIFO Verification
-Verification of a FIFO using UVM and Formal Property Verification
+Verification of a Synchronous FIFO using UVM and Formal Property Verification